-It’s also important to know that since January 1, 2014, most people will have had health insurance or will pay a fine.
-For individuals, the penalty for the entire year will be $95 per adult and $47.50 per child, up to a family maximum of $285 or 1 percent of the family’s income, whichever is greater.
+It’s also important to know that since January 1, 2014, most people are required to have health insurance or will pay a fine.
+For individuals, the penalty for the entire year will be $325 per adult and $162.50 per child, up to a family maximum of $975 or 2 percent of the family’s income, whichever is greater.

 For 2016 and subsequent years, the full penalties will be $695 per adult, $347.50 per child, and a family maximum of $2,085 or 2.5 percent of the family’s income.

 The requirement to have coverage can be waived for financial hardship or religious beliefs.

 Health Insurance Rates

 One result of the ACA is that Nevada expanded its review of health insurance rates.
 Nevada continues to review all health insurance rate changes in the individual and small group insurance markets.

 The law also requires insurance companies to spend the majority of your premium dollars on health care.
 This means that insurers selling policies to individuals or small groups must spend at least 80% of premiums on direct medical care and efforts to improve the quality of care or provide a premium rebate to their customers.

-A similar requirement applies to large group health insurance; insurers selling to large groups (usually 50 or more employees) must spend 85% of premiums on care and quality improvement.
+A similar requirement applies to large group health insurance; insurers selling to large groups (51 or more employees) must spend 85% of premiums on care and quality improvement.

-The Nevada Division of Insurance is committed to consumer protection and transparency in regards to the cost of your health insurance, read more about health insurance rates in Nevada here.
+The Nevada Division of Insurance is committed to consumer protection and transparency regarding the cost of your health insurance.
+Read more about health insurance rates in Nevada here.